 It is easy to forget about having our hearing tested regularly.
 This is in spite of having regular check ups for our eyes and our teeth.

-And of course the sooner a hearing loss is detected the better.
+And of course the sooner a hearing loss is detected

 When we start to suffer from hearing loss, it is the softer, higher pitched consonants that can be drowned out by the louder and lower pitched vowel sounds.
 We can usually divide sounds into loud or soft, high pitched or low pitched.
 With hearing loss, it can become harder to hear the voices of women and children rather than men.
 And along with the hearing loss, can come feelings of isolation and even depression.